AdamBignell/ICTS-vs-EPEA/README.md

 The adjacent probability parameter is added to the probability parameter for each adjacent obstacle.
 This prevents having too many adjacent obstacles

 ## Running the map instances
+Note: if the below commands do not work, try use the same commands without the tick character (') around the --instance argument.
+Powershell and Git Bash terminals worked fine but the command prompt on windows interprets the ' character differently.

 The results of these commands will be saved to a file in a 'results' folder.
 This command will run all open map instances that are 12 by 12 and write the results to the file 'results/open12x12_3_ICTS_results.txt'.